Limburg candidate for “Smartest region in the world”

 Agricultural Innovation for a Sustainable Future

-In 2022, the county signed an MOU with Nahua University to provide carbon footprinting devices, third-party verification and suggestions based on the results for local agricultural businesses.
-Then in 2023, they partnered with YunTech to establish the Yunlin Zero Waste Transformation Integrated Services Hub, which provides a one-stop platform for businesses to access sustainability assistance and guidance.
-The platform allows businesses to apply for government subsides, including those available through the MOEA Industrial Development Bureau’s Manufacturing Sector Promotion Plan for Net Zero Transformation and the 1+N Carbon Management Project.
+Yunlin County established the Climate Change Response Office in 2021 to spearhead these initiatives and align with Taiwan's goal of net zero emissions by 2050.
+In 2022, the county signed an MOU with Nahua University to provide devices to measure the carbon output of its farms and offer third-party verification and recommendations for local agricultural businesses.
+The following year, Yunlin partnered with YunTech to establish the Yunlin Zero Waste Transformation Integrated Services Hub, which provides a one-stop platform for businesses to access sustainability assistance and guidance.
+The platform allows businesses to apply for government subsidies.
 In 2023 alone, Yunlin County held training sessions for 33 local businesses and helped secure approximately NT$47 million in government subsidies to help them establish greener practices.

 Engaging Youth in the Future of Yunlin